Veterinary Nursing Distance Learning

 VNDL Information Sessions

-The Veterinary Nursing Distance Learning (VNDL) program will begin hosting live information sessions via Zoom at 10am and 6pm (eastern time) every third Tuesday of the month starting August 17th.
+The Veterinary Nursing Distance Learning (VNDL) program will be hosting live information sessions via Zoom at 10am and 6pm (eastern time) on the dates listed below.
 These sessions are open to anyone who has questions and would like to learn more about the VNDL program.
 No appointment is necessary.
 You can access the Zoom session you would like to attend by clicking on the appropriate date/time below.